- Our Rich History

 *Our Angel Tree ministry provides toys and clothes to children at Christmas whose parents are incarcerated.
 This ministry encourages intergenerational and family participation to shop, purchase, wrap and label gifts for children.

-*A church member travels yearly to Ghana to staff reading camps with teachers and students.
+*Ghana and Belize Interntional Ministry Project.
+We make yearly trips to staff reading camps with teachers and students.

 *Habitat for Humanity volunteers help where needed.